-Each year, our firm seeks out a new attorney with exceptional writing ability, the capacity to think creatively about the law, strong advocacy instincts, and a genuine passion for public interest work.
-A judicial clerkship and experience in both public interest and appellate litigation are strongly preferred.
+Each year, our firm seeks out at least one new attorney with exceptional writing ability, the capacity to think creatively about the law, strong advocacy instincts, and a genuine passion for public interest work.
+Judicial clerkship experience and experience in both public interest and appellate litigation are preferred.

 * * *